 According to USCIS guidelines, you may designate an authorized representative to fill out Forms I-9 on behalf of your company, including personnel officers, foremen, agents or notary public.
 The Department of Homeland Security does not require the authorized representative to have specific agreements or other documentation for Form I-9 purposes.
 If an authorized representative fills out Form I-9 on your behalf, you are still liable for any violations in connection with the form or the verification process.

 If the authorized representative refuses to complete Form I-9 (including providing a signature) another authorized representative may be selected.
 If you hire a notary public, the notary public is acting as an authorized representative of you, not as a notary.
-The notary public must perform the same required actions as an authorized representative.
+The notary must perform the same required actions as an authorized representative.
 When acting as an authorized representative, the notary public should not provide a notary seal on Form I-9.
+Notaries experience in filling out government forms and inspecting documents makes them a reliable option, but they should be clearly instructed on their role and directed to act as authorized representative and not as a notary.

 Experts suggest the below measures to ensure remote I-9 compliance